 - Equal pinpoint pupils (miosis)

-Many correctional settings have medical-approved nursing protocols to provide prompt treatment of narcotic overdose.
-Treatment for Jace would include:
+Many correctional settings have medically-approved nursing protocols to provide prompt treatment of narcotic overdose.
+Treatment for Mr. Foster would include:

 - Maintaining C-spine protection while establishing an open airway